drunkard/ceph-readable-doc/html/_sources/rados/configuration/bluestore-config-ref.rst.txt

     $ ceph-volume lvm create --bluestore --data ceph-block-2/block-2 --block.db ceph-db-0/db-2
     $ ceph-volume lvm create --bluestore --data ceph-block-3/block-3 --block.db ceph-db-0/db-3

-These operations should end up creating 4 OSDs, with ``block`` on the slower spinning drives and a 50GB logical volume for each coming from the solid state drive.
+These operations should end up creating four OSDs, with ``block`` on the slower rotational drives with a 50 GB logical volume (DB) for each on the solid state drive.

+调整尺寸
+========
 ..
 Sizing

-调整尺寸
-========
 When using a :ref:`mixed spinning and solid drive setup
 <bluestore-mixed-device-config>` it is important to make a large enough
 ``block.db`` logical volume for BlueStore.
 Generally, ``block.db`` should have